eu-ge-ne/enrouter-docs/apps/web/src/app/docs/components/outlet/content.md

 - If match is exact, elements from current matching route's `_content` module are rendered.

-Outlets can be used only in `_layout` modules.

 `_layout.tsx`, `_content.tsx`, `_void.tsx` modules can export multiple
 components.
 Therefore, `<Outlet />` accepts `name` prop:

-- If `name` was provided, a component with that name is rendered.
-- If `name` was not provided, a first component from object entries is rendered.

 ## Examples